Royal Navy: Of ships

 Royal Navy ships in commission are prefixed since 1789 with His Majesty's Ship (or "Her Majesty's Ship", when the monarch is a queen), abbreviated to "HMS"; for example, HMS Beagle.
 Submarines are styled HM Submarine, also abbreviated "HMS".
 Names are allocated to ships and submarines by a naming committee within the MOD and given by class, with the names of ships within a class often being thematic (for example, the Type 23s are named after British dukes) or traditional (for example, the Invincible-class aircraft carriers all carry the names of famous historic ships).
+The monarch formally approves all ship names, with King George V vetoing naming a ship after Oliver Cromwell in 1911.
 Names are frequently re-used, offering a new ship the rich heritage, battle honours and traditions of her predecessors.
 Often, a particular vessel class will be named after the first ship of that type to be built.
 As well as a name, each ship and submarine of the Royal Navy and the Royal Fleet Auxiliary is given a pennant number which in part denotes its role.
 For example, the destroyer HMS Daring (D32) displays the pennant number 'D32'.

 Ranks, rates and insignia

 The Royal Navy ranks, rates and insignia form part of the uniform of the Royal Navy.
 The Royal Navy uniform is the pattern on which many of the uniforms of the other national navies of the world are based (e.g. Ranks and insignia of NATO navies officers, Uniforms of the United States Navy, Uniforms of the Royal Canadian Navy, French Naval Uniforms).

-1 Rank in abeyance – routine appointments no longer made to this rank, though honorary awards of this rank are occasionally made to senior members of the Royal family and prominent former First Sea Lords.